ministryofjustice/itpolicycontent/content/confluence/web-browsing-security-policy-profiles.md

 No restrictions are in place to block web access.
 Web-based mail is permitted.
 All activity is logged.
 By default, no reporting takes place.
 However, reporting is permitted following appropriate judicial sanction.

-The following categories of content are normally blocked for the Judicial profile:
+The following categories of content are normally blocked for this profile:

 - Remote Proxies
 - Unscannable